Cart 0

 Zenith (IMO 8918136) - A cruise icon as a collector's model

-Logbook - Zenith - IMO 8918136Some ships carry not only passengers, but also emotions.
-The Zenith is one of them – an elegant cruiser that cruised the world's oceans for decades, providing generations of guests with unforgettable experiences.
-For all those who love maritime history, there's now a new highlight: the Zenith as a meticulously detailed collector's model in a scale of 1:1250.
+Logbook about Zenith - IMO 8918136Some ships carry not only passengers, but also emotions.
+The Zenith is one of them, an elegant cruiser that sailed the world's oceans for decades and gave generations of guests unforgettable moments.
+For all those who love maritime history, there is now a new highlight: the Zenith as a detailed collector's model on a scale of 1:1250.

 The story behind the model ship

-The decision to create a model of the Zenith was born of genuine maritime passion.
-We followed the ship for many years – from its active days at sea to its final chapter in Alang, India, where it was finally scrapped.
+The decision to create a model of the Zenith arose from a genuine passion for the sea.
+We followed the ship for many years, from its active days at sea to its final chapter in Alang, India, where it was eventually scrapped.
 From there, a special memento came into our possession: an original piece of the wooden railing.
-It perfectly matches our high-quality wooden ballpoint pens – even though no one has been made from it yet.
-That will soon change, because the railing wood has character and history.
+It is a perfect match for our high-quality wooden ballpoint pens, even though no such pen has been made from it yet.
+That is set to change soon, because the railing wood has character and history.

-Particular attention was paid to the characteristic chimney and mast, which were completely redesigned for the model.
-A real highlight is the openwork chimney, which allows you to see through it – a delicate detail that is impressive at this scale.
+Special attention was paid to the characteristic chimney and mast, which were completely redesigned for the model.
+A real highlight is the openwork chimney, which you can see through.
+A delicate detail that is impressive at this scale.
 The final appearance of the model was perfected by the precise and fine application of the decals, giving the miniature its realistic and high-quality look.

-This is how many small coincidences, in-depth research, and genuine enthusiasm resulted in a collector's item with soul – for all those who appreciate the Zenith as much as we do.
+A fortunate combination of special coincidences, careful research, and genuine enthusiasm has resulted in a collector's item with soul.
+Perfect for anyone who appreciates Zenith as much as we do.

 Technical data of the Zenith